KI-FPV-UMB/chodba-framework/README.md

   * _on_msg_ - method for handling all application messages.
 Several specific messages (quit, info, status) are handled immediately.
 For all other (unknown) messages the method *on_app_msg* is called.
   * _on_app_msg_ - method for handling specific application messages (extended by offspring class)
   * _start_ - initializes mqtt client and connects to configured MQTT broker.
 Immediately it sends lifecycle message 'starting'.
 Then it subscribes to ```node/<node_name>/<app_name>``` topics.
 After initialization, it sends lifecycle message 'running'.
-  * _run_ - method with implementation of application business logic
+  * _run_ - method with implementation of application business logic.
+This (parent's) method should be invoked after start completion.
   * _stop_ - Sends lifecycle message 'stopping' and disconnects from MQTT broker.

 Each application reacts to following message types: